kmkaczor/csci4830/README.md

+UPDATES (11-10-21):

+Pillow has been added as a dependency in order to enable the ImageField() type in django models.
+This allows image uploads and validation without having to do a bunch of really annoying stuff.
+To install it:

+    $ pip install pillow

 NEW INSTRUCTIONS:

 Turns out python's own package manager has an updated version of django.
 This makes life easy on us as we don't have to only use outdated documentation: